timothyh/optoma-mqtt/README.md

 ## Extending/adding projector commands

+#### `lookup.json`
+Maps the numeric status values returned by the projector to text strings used in the MQTT messages.
+There are two sections:
+- `INFO` - Maps to the status values returned with `INFO` messages
+- `OK` - Maps values returned in `OK` messages.
+There are lookup tables for each kind of value

+Note hash tables are used for "numeric" values

 #### `commands.json`
 Projector commands are all configured in this file.
 It has the following sections:-
 - `set`, `query` and `key` which are used by the equivalent MQTT operations.
 - `setup` which is just used internally for setup commands

   Optoma projector commands are well documented on the web.
 Just search for "optoma rs232 protocol".

-#### `lookup.json`
-Maps the numeric status values returned by the projector to text strings used in the MQTT messages.
-There are two sections:-
-`INFO` - Maps to the status values returned with `INFO` messages `OK` - Maps values returned in `OK` messages.
-There are lookup tables for each kind of value

-Note hash tables are used for "numeric" values

 Organized by operation - set, query, key which are used by MQTT, and setup which is only used in the config.json file.